 • Total loss of water • Burst water main • Flooding • Severe storm damage • Major fault with the electrical supply • Unsafe electrical fittings • Breaches of security to outside doors and windows • Gas leak • Blocked flue • Blocked mains drains, soil pipe or sole WC • Faulty smoke alarm • Defective communal stair tread • Failure of lift • Failure of warden/alarm call system • Collapsed brick wall • Blocked drains

-Urgent repairs - we aim to deal with your repairs within 3 working days
+Urgent repairs - we aim to deal with urgent repairs within 5 working days

 We will make an appointment with you for these repairs.
 Urgent repairs are repairs that need to be carried out fairly quickly to stop a problem getting worse or to stop the problem affecting other people.
 Examples of urgent repairs include: